tensorspace-team/tensorspace-converter/README.md

     ./PATH/TO/SAVE/DIR
 ```

 For a separated HDF5 model, topology and weights are saved in separate files, topology file `xxx.json` and weights file `xxx.hdf5`.
 Set `input_model_format` to be `tf_hdf5_separated_model`.
 In this case, the model have two input files, merge two file's paths and separate them with comma (.json first, .hdf5 last), and then set the combined path to positional argument `input_path`.
-Demo converter script:
+The sample command script should be like:
 ```shell
 $ tensorspacejs_converter \
     --input_model_from="tensorflow" \